dikhan/terraform-provider-openapi/docs/plugin_configuration_schema.md

 Field Name | Type | Description
 ---|:---:|---
 swagger-url | `string` | **Required.** Defines the location where the swagger document is hosted.
-The value must be either a valid formatted URL or a path to a swagger file stored in the disk insecure_skip_verify | `string` | Defines whether a certificate verification should be performed when retrieving ```swagger-url``` from the server.
+The value must be either a valid formatted URL or a path to a swagger file stored in the disk plugin_version | `string` | Defines the plugin version.
+If this value is specified, the openapi plugin version executed must match this value; otherwise and error will be thrown at runtime. insecure_skip_verify | `string` | Defines whether a certificate verification should be performed when retrieving ```swagger-url``` from the server.
 This is **not recommended** for regular use and should only be set when the server hosting the swagger file is known and trusted but does not have a cert signed by the usually trusted CAs. schema_configuration | [][Schema Configuration Object](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/plugin_configuration_schema.md#schema-configuration-object) |  | Schema Configuration Object